-1. Use Pace's Information Technology facilities and services for Pace University related-work, not for personal or other-than-Pace business work.
-Pay particular attention to abuse of photocopiers, local and long distance phone calls, fax machines, the Internet and the local Pace networks.

-- 2. Pace University encourages information technology literacy for its students, faculty and staff.
+- 1. Use Pace's Information Technology facilities and services for Pace University related-work, not for personal or other-than-Pace business work.
+Pay particular attention to abuse of photocopiers, local and long distance phone calls, fax machines, the Internet and the local Pace networks. - Pace University encourages information technology literacy for its students, faculty and staff.
 As such, Pace University allows its electronic mail system and personal World Wide Web pages to be used by students, faculty and staff for reasonable and limited personal use.
 For example, occasionally sending electronic mail to family and friends is allowed, as is the hosting of a personal web page on http://webpage.pace.edu.
-In all cases, this "personal use" must conform to the guidelines established herein, dealing with the prohibition of personal, financial gain. - 3.
-Use only the Information Technology facilities for which you have specific authorization.
+In all cases, this "personal use" must conform to the guidelines established herein, dealing with the prohibition of personal, financial gain.

+- Use only the Information Technology facilities for which you have specific authorization.
 Do not use another individual's ID or account, or attempt to capture other users' passwords.
 Users are individually responsible for all use of resources assigned to them; therefore, sharing of IDs is prohibited. - 4.
 Observe established guidelines for any information technology facilities used both inside and outside the University.
-For example, individuals using Pace's Computer Resource Centers must adhere to the policies established for those centers; individuals accessing off-campus computers via external networks must abide by the policies established by the owners of those systems as well as policies governing use of those networks. - 5.
-Do not attempt to alter, delete or destroy any software on any Pace I.T. system.
+For example, individuals using Pace's Computer Resource Centers must adhere to the policies established for those centers; individuals accessing off-campus computers via external networks must abide by the policies established by the owners of those systems as well as policies governing use of those networks. - Do not attempt to alter, delete or destroy any software on any Pace I.T. system.
 This constitutes a violation of appropriate use of I.T. facilities no matter how weak the protection is on those products. - 6.
-Your use of Pace I.T. facilities and services is subject to and conditional upon your compliance with state and federal laws and university policies, including disciplinary policies. - 7.
+Your use of Pace I.T. facilities and services is subject to and conditional upon your compliance with state and federal laws and University policies, including disciplinary policies.
+All material posted to websites must comply with commonly accepted accessibility standards such as the Web Content Accessibility Guidelines (WCAG) 2.0. - 7.
 Respect the privacy and personal rights of others.
 Do not access or copy another user's electronic mail, data, programs, or other files without permission.
 Pace endorses the following statement on software and intellectual rights distributed by EDUCAUSE, the non-profit consortium of colleges and universities, committed to the use and management of information technology in higher education.
 The statement reads: